programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 $ hexyl cat-with-hidden-content.jpg -n 256
 ```

 Executing this command will give us the following output.
 The leftmost column is the address of the line of data we see.
 The second and third columns show our data in hexadecimal notation, which we can investigate when we know what to look for.
 The two last columns is our data shown as ASCII interpretation.
-This simply means that hexyl tries to display the data in normal readable form.
+This simply means that hexyl renders the data as ASCII characters where possible, allowing human-readable text to appear alongside the hexadecimal values.
 It's those two columns which are of interest to our investigation if we're interested in text that was meant for humans to read.
+Limiting the output to the first 256 bytes allows us to focus on the file header and metadata without being overwhelmed by the full image data.

 ```shell
 ┌────────┬─────────────────────────┬─────────────────────────┬────────┬────────┐